zitadel/oidc/README.md

 ## Why another library

 As of 2020 there are not a lot of `OIDC` library's in `Go` which can handle server and client implementations.
-CAOS is strongly committed to the general field of IAM (Identity and Access Management) and as such, we need solid frameworks to implement services.
+ZITADEL is strongly committed to the general field of IAM (Identity and Access Management) and as such, we need solid frameworks to implement services.

 ### Goals